sepi4/myCeloJs/README.md

 - download zip file (<a id="raw-url" href="https://github.com/sepi4/myCeloJs/releases/latest">latest release</a>)
 - extract
 - double click 'myCelo.exe'
-- allow in firewall if asked
+- allow in firewall if asked *(permission is needed because app is serving ranking.json file to localhost, so that it can read by javascript in ranking.html file every second and update it if needed)*

 - in settings ![alt text](./readmeImages/settingsIcon.png "settings icon") select location of 'warnings.log' file (Same folder where are replays saved, usually in "C:\Users\USERNAME\Documents\my games\company of heroes 2\") <hr>
 - **OPTIONAL (for streamers)**, simple way for OBS studio to display ranking: